What is a Corporation?

 While LLCs are still subject to self-employment tax, the pass-through structure shields them from having to pay both corporate tax (currently 21%) and personal income tax on their business profits.
 Members and employees of LLCs are eligible to deduct the cost of health insurance and other benefits from their taxable income.

-A C corporation is the most common, and default, corporation type in America.
+A C corporation (C corp) is the most common, and default, corporation type in America.
 C corps are subject to what is known as double taxation.
 When a C corp files taxes, its profits are first taxed at the current corporate tax rate of 21%.

 Any business income paid out to the company’s ownership as dividends is then subject to personal income tax on their individual returns.
-Fringe benefits like health, disability, and life insurance are tax deductible as long as they are provided to 70% of employees.
+Fringe benefits like health, disability, and life insurance are tax-deductible as long as they are provided to 70% of employees.

-The biggest difference between the two structures is that an S corp does not enjoy tax deductible benefits.
+The biggest difference between the two structures is that an S corp does not enjoy tax-deductible benefits.
 All shareholders who own at least 2% of an S corp must pay taxes on their health, disability, and other fringe benefits.

 While S corps offer some benefits over C corps in terms of taxation, this structure is less common due to the strict requirements for qualification:

-Longevity and Legal Precedent: Because the corporation as a business structure has been around for hundreds of years, the courts have ruled on just about every aspect of how they operate.
+Because the corporation as a business structure has been around for hundreds of years, the courts have ruled on just about every aspect of how they operate.
 Unlike the LLC, which is a newer business structure, the courts are extremely predictable in the way they’ll rule on issues related to corporations.
 This means that you can feel confident in the rights and protections afforded to you and your business under your corporation’s legal framework.

 Beyond outside investors, the ability to offer stock and/or stock options is also an attractive option for employees.
 It can give your company a competitive edge against other business structures when it comes to attracting and retaining the best talent.
-It also serves as an incentive for employees to do their best work, since they are vested in the company as stockholders.
+It also serves as an incentive for employees to do their best work since they are vested in the company as stockholders.

-Filing fees and annual fees vary considerably by state, but do not generally exceed a few hundred dollars.
+Filing fees and annual fees vary considerably by state but do not generally exceed a few hundred dollars.
 While the initial costs to form a corporation can be similar, both the tax liabilities and day-to-day operations can be far more burdensome than that of an LLC.

-Flexible Structure and Management: Unlike a corporation that has a strict business structure that must conform with long-established rules and regulations, an LLC offers much more flexibility in how it is owned and operated.
+Unlike a corporation that has a strict business structure that must conform with long-established rules and regulations, an LLC offers much more flexibility in how it is owned and operated.

 An LLC may be owned by one person or by a group of people, and profits can be split in any way ownership sees fit — they do not have to be split evenly as with a corporation.
 Additionally, an LLC may be managed by its owner or owners, or by a designated manager selected from inside or outside the company.

-Pass-Through Taxation: An LLCs pass-through tax structure can save business owners a considerable amount of money come tax time.
+An LLCs pass-through tax structure can save business owners a considerable amount of money come tax time.
 While LLCs are still subject to self-employment tax, the pass-through structure shields them from having to pay both the corporate tax (currently 21%) and personal income tax on their business profits like most corporations.

 Whether you’re forming an LLC or a corporation, you’ll have to decide whether you’d like to handle the formation yourself or hire a business services provider to do the leg work.

-While forming a corporation can be more complicated than forming an LLC, having profession help can be invaluable when it comes to avoiding errors and saving time.
+While forming a corporation can be more complicated than forming an LLC, having professional help can be invaluable when it comes to avoiding errors and saving time.
 There are several reputable companies that offer business formation services at a reasonable rate.

 There are quite a few things to consider when you’re deciding whether to form an LLC or a corporation for your business.